 Pre- and post-workout foods are important.
 While everyone’s nutritional requirements are different, most of us don’t actually need to eat very much to successfully complete a workout.
 The body builds muscle and recovers 25 hours a day – not just at the gym.
 Smartly timed snacks fuel the body and help us build muscle and burn fat.

-For a pre-workout meal early in the morning, eat a nutritionally balanced meal 1-2 hours before exercising.
+For some pre-workout fuel, eat a nutritionally balanced meal 1-2 hours before exercising.
 Don’t skip the carbs – they are fuel for your muscles.
+While it is true that exercising on an empty stomach will allow you to burn fat stores during your workout, it does not actually translate to a reduction in body fat.
+Eating a pre-workout meal will give you energy and help build muscle – keeping your metabolism sky-high for the rest of the day.
 Aim for caloric content half of what you plan to burn.
 For example, if you expect to burn 600 calories on the treadmill, eat a pre-workout meal of approximately 300 calories.

 Looking for a pre-workout snack to tide you over?
 Try eating a snack 60-90 minutes before working out.
 Aim for 100-200 calories of lean protein and slow acting carbs.